rollbar/rollbar.js/sdks/rollbar.js/docs/configuration.md

     return isUncaught === true || payload.data.level === 'debug';
 });

-// Set the default log level and the context Rollbar.configure({logLevel: 'info', context: 'home#index'});
+// Set the environment, default log level and the context Rollbar.configure({environment: 'staging', logLevel: 'info', context: 'home#index'});
 Rollbar.log('this will be sent with level="info"');

 // Only send "error" or higher items to Rollbar